jackmpcollins/magentic/docs/index.md

 ## Features

-- [Structured Outputs](structured-outputs.md) using pydantic models and built-in python types.
+- [Structured Outputs] using pydantic models and built-in python types.
-- [Chat Prompting](chat-prompting.md) to enable few-shot prompting with structured examples.
+- [Chat Prompting] to enable few-shot prompting with structured examples.
-- [Function Calling](function-calling.md) and [Parallel Function Calling](function-calling.md) via the `FunctionCall` and `ParallelFunctionCall` return types.
+- [Function Calling] and [Parallel Function Calling] via the `FunctionCall` and `ParallelFunctionCall` return types.
-- [Formatting](formatting.md) to naturally insert python objects into prompts.
+- [Formatting] to naturally insert python objects into prompts.
-- [Asyncio](asyncio.md).
+- [Asyncio].
 Simply use `async def` when defining a magentic function.
-- [Streaming](streaming.md) structured outputs to use them as they are being generated.
+- [Streaming] structured outputs to use them as they are being generated.
-- [Vision](vision.md) to easily get stuctured outputs from images.
+- [Vision] to easily get stuctured outputs from images.
 - Multiple LLM providers including OpenAI and Anthropic.
-See [Configuration](configuration.md).
+See [Configuration].
-- [Type Checking](type-checking.md) to work nicely with linters and IDEs.
+- [Type Checking] to work nicely with linters and IDEs.

 ## Installation